dopegroove/powercast/README.md

 - Add and Remove Links from your OPML.
 (To Do)
 - notify of new podcasts that have been downloaded via Prowl.
 (Maybe)

-if you have any other ideas or want to contribute, Please let me know.
+If you have any other ideas or want to contribute, Please let me know. dopegroove@gmail.com

-dopegroove@gmail.com